SpeedSterKawaii/Ocean-API/README.md

 - **Login by typing your user and paswsword.
 You MUST remember your Password.**
 - **Enjoy, exploiting with pleasure.
 You relax, while we handle your job.**

 **If you have any more questions, Please DM me on Discord: SpeedSterKawaii#7758, or if you have any issues, or like to suggest an update or upgrade, Message me on that account.
-If I do not respond, join the discord server.**
+If I do not respond, join the discord server.
+You may ask a developer any questions.**